codecuddy/Projects_2018/README.md

 in order to stay sharp on previously learned material.

 Right now the site is just HTML, but small projects through out the year will transform the site.

+# Survey Qustions

+How often would you like updates?

+What kind of update(s) would you like most?